lemuria-wchen/CFC/README.md

 # CFC
-Code and released pre-trained model for our ACL 2022 paper: "Contextual Fine-to-Coarse Distillation for Coarse-grained Response Selection in Open-Domain Conversations"
+Code and created datasets for our ACL 2022 paper: "Contextual Fine-to-Coarse Distillation for Coarse-grained Response Selection in Open-Domain Conversations"

 Comming soon.